-Our 2017 equity compensation awards were granted under the 2012 Performance Incentive Plan.
-That plan includes a doubletrigger feature.
-Under the plan, the changes to vest or pay applicable awards occur immediately upon a change in control only if the entity acquiring PMI does not agree to assume or replace the awards.
+Our 2016 and 2017 equity compensation awards were granted under PMI's 2012 Performance Incentive Plan, which also includes a double-trigger feature.
+Under that plan, the changes to vest or pay applicable awards occur immediately upon a change in control only if the entity acquiring PMI does not agree to assume or replace the awards.
 In addition, if the acquiring entity agrees to assume or replace the awards, but an employee's employment is terminated involuntarily and other than for cause or the employee terminates employment for good reason within two years after the change in control, the applicable awards will become vested or be payable upon the employee's termination of employment as follows: